VogoVokkero/vogo-EAD-rapsberrypi-OS/README.md

 ## Adding New Images (VOGO)

-* newly built images are first archived using "xz -z custom-os.img"
+* newly built images are first archived using "zip custom-os.img"
 * then the compressed archived is added as a release though the "Draft a new release" interface